 This document outlines the steps for releasing Photutils to PyPI.
-This process currently requires admin-level access to the Photutils GitHub repository, as it relies on the ability to commit to master directly.
+This process currently requires admin-level access to the Photutils GitHub repository, as it relies on the ability to commit to main directly.
 It also requires a PyPI account with admin-level access for Photutils.

 These instructions assume the name of the git remote for the repo is

 Check out the branch that you are going to release.
 This will usually be the